bamcisnetworks/BAMCIS.Logging/README.md

 ## Revision History

+### 1.0.0.2
+Updated the Write-Log cmdlet to inherit the preferences from the caller scope so Verbose and Debug messages will be written.

 ### 1.0.0.1
 Updated the Write-Log cmdlet so that errors writing to the log file will show as verbose messages.